simonhw/beekeeping/README.md

 ![Form screenshot](assets/images/readme/section-registration.PNG)

 #### The Thank You page
-- The Thank You page is intended to confirm to the user that their information has been recieved and informs them of an acknowledgement email they will receive.
+- The Thank You page is intended to confirm to the user that their information has been received and informs them of an acknowledgement email they will receive.
 This page will automatically redirect to the homepage after 10 seconds and the user is informed of this.
 Should this redirect fail for any reason, the user is instructed to use the nav bar links to get back to the main website.

 ![Thank You page screenshot](assets/images/readme/thank-you-page.PNG)